Precise Asymptotics of Bagging Regularized M-estimators: Risk characterization and estimation

 \subsection{Asymptotics of ensemble risk}

 Using the parameters in \Cref{sys:general_ensemble-M=1,sys:general_ensemble-M=infty}, we are now ready for our main result on the squared risk asymptotics of the ensemble estimator.
-Observe that the squared risk of the ensemble estimator $\tilde\btheta_M = \frac{1}{M}\sum_{m\in [M]} \hat\btheta_m$ can be decomposed into two terms:
+The squared risk of the ensemble estimator $\tilde\btheta_M = \frac{1}{M}\sum_{m\in [M]} \hat\btheta_m$ can be decomposed as

 Noting $\|\hat\btheta_m-\btheta\|_2^2/p \pto \alpha_m^2$ and applying \Cref{thm:corr-sigerror-reserror} to the cross term $(\hat{\bbeta}_m- \bbeta)^\top (\hat{\bbeta}_\ell- \bbeta) / p$ for each $m\ne\ell$, we arrive at the following result: \begin{corollary} [General ensemble risk characterization] Suppose the assumptions of \Cref{thm:corr-sigerror-reserror} hold.
 For $m \in [M]$, let $\alpha_m$ be the parameter satisfying \Cref{sys:general_ensemble-M=1}.
 For $m, \ell \in [M]$, let $\etaG(m,\ell)$ be the parameter satisfying \Cref{sys:general_ensemble-M=infty}.
 Then, as $n, p, k \to \infty$ with $n/p \to \delta \in (0, \infty)$ and $k_m / n \to c_m \in (0, 1]$, we have